pashaigood/alt-q/README.md

 `alt+q` : Displays the request prompt.

-`shift+alt+q`: Displays the request prompt and uses the text-davinci-3 model instead of codex-davinci-2.
+`shift+alt+q`: Displays the request prompt and uses the text-davinci-3 model instead of codex-davinci-2 (better results, higher price of OpenAI credits).

 Invoke the prompt anywhere and input your request to have the answer pasted at that location.